Akram Azman

-Akram bin Azman (born 21 November 2000), better known as Akram, is a Singaporean professional footballer who plays either as a full-back or centre-back for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Akram bin Azman (born 21 November 2000), better known as Akram, is a Singaporean professional footballer who plays either as a full-back or centre-back for Singapore Premier League club FC Jurong and the Singapore national team.

 Club career

 Young Lions

 Akram played for the Young Lions for the 2019 and 2020 season.
 The then-18-year-old made his professional career debut in a 4–1 defeat to Balestier Khalsa on 2 March 2019.

 Tanjong Pagar United

 After completing his national service, Akram moved to Tanjong Pagar United ahead of the 2022 season in May 2022.
 He then scored his first professional career goal on 10 March 2023 in a 2–0 win over Geylang International.

 In July 2023, Akram was appointed as the captain of the team.
 He made a total of 52 league appearance for the club, scoring 4 times.

 Lion City Sailors

 Midway through the 2024–25 season transfer window, Akram made the switch to league leaders Lion City Sailors on 16 January 2025 after Lion City Sailors paid SGD$15,000 to sign him.
 Akram made his debut on 9 February 2025 against his former club Tanjong Pagar United in a 4–1 home win.
 On 20 February, he made his AFC Champions League Two debut against Thailand club Muangthong United.
 Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, Akram finished as a runner-up after a 1–2 defeat.